 Home Commercial Developments

-At 2,500.000sq/ft Glasgow presently has the third highest rate of projected office completions up to 2009 within the UK, behind London and Manchester with 3,500,000sq/ft, (source GVA Grimley).
+At 2,500.000sq/ft Glasgow had the third highest rate of projected office completions up to 2009 within the UK, behind London and Manchester with 3,500,000sq/ft, (source GVA Grimley).
 This represents a rate of activity not seen since the boom years of the late 1980's except this time grounded in a stronger economy and greater diversity of active sectors indicating entry to a more sustained period of growth.
 The bulk of new development is centred on Glasgow's emerging banking quarter, the International Financial Services District (IFSD) in an attempt to lure business from historic banking centres.

 Commercial Completions